Dany Roussin: Professional

-On August 16, 2005, Roussin signed a three-year entry level contractwith the Los Angeles Kings.
+On August 16, 2005, Roussin signed a three-year entry-level contract with the Los Angeles Kings.
 Roussin spent most of three seasons shuffling between Los Angeles' ECHL affiliate, the Reading Royals and their American Hockey League affiliate in the Manchester Monarchs.

 On July 1, 2008, Roussin was not qualified a tendered offer by the Los Angeles Kings, therefore making him a free agent.
 Roussin did not receive an offer from any teams during the off season, so he considered going to Europe until he received a call from the Bakersfield Condors.
 Roussin started the season in training camp with the Milwaukee Admirals.
 After 5 games, where Roussin scored 3 points, Roussin left Bakersfield for France.

 On November 8, 2008 Dany Roussin signed with HC Briançon of Ligue Magnus.
 He finished the season with 13 goals and 29 points in only 16 games.

 Roussin returned to North America in 2009 and signed with Saint-Georges COOL-FM of the LNAH.
 In his first season with the team, Roussin scored 52 points in 42 games and was voted LNAH Rookie Of The Year by the league.
 In the midst of his fifth season with Saint-Georges, Roussin opted to extend his LNAH career with a trade to Jonquière Marquis on January 8, 2014.
 The 2014-15 season would be his last in professional hockey.